-Grade 12, Prerequisites: 533-ALGEBRA II
+Grade 12, Prerequisites: 533-ALGEBRA II or 535-HON.
+ALGEBRA II-TRIG

 This course is designed for students completing Algebra II to better prepare them for their first college math course.
 The course will cover all of the topics included in the UW System Placement Test.
 The ultimate goal of taking the class should be to sharpen math skills as students anticipate college.